-The taxonomic groups that were most commonly sampled in multitaxon forest biodiversity datasets (sorted by decreasing number of sampled plots) are: vascular plants (Tracheophyta), beetles (either sampled across the whole Coleoptera order or limitedly to Carabidae), lichens (mainly Ascomycota), bryophytes (Bryophyta, Marchantiophyta), fungi (Basidiomycota and Ascomycota pro parte), birds (Aves), bats (Chiroptera), spiders (Araneae) and harvestmen (Opiliones).
-The most widely sampled groups include organisms with preferences for different habitat elements of forest ecosystems, from soil and litter (fungi), ground (vascular plants and bryophytes, carabids), to epiphytic, epixylic, and saproxylic organisms (lichens, bryophytes, fungi and beetles), to airborne arthropods occurring in the subcanopy (beetles), and canopy-dwelling organisms, represented by some bird and bat species.
-The underrepresented habitat elements were soil and litter, and the canopy layer.
+The taxonomic groups that were sampled most often in multi-taxon forest biodiversity datasets are: vascular plants, beetles (either sampled across the whole Coleoptera order or limitedly to Carabidae), lichens, bryophytes, fungi, birds, bats, spiders and harvestmen.
+The most widely sampled groups include organisms with preferences for different habitat elements of forest ecosystems, from soil and litter (fungi), ground (vascular plants and bryophytes, carabids), to epiphytic, epixylic, and saproxylic organisms (lichens, bryophytes, fungi and beetles), to flying arthropods occurring in the subcanopy (beetles), and canopy-dwelling organisms, represented by some bird and bat species.
+The underrepresented habitat elements were soil and litter, and the canopy layer (see Box 2).